AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

 1. Select **Duplicate**.

 - **Rename**, or **Delete** an existing baseline**.
 - **Manage labels** that allows you to add, remove, or make changes to existing labels for static baselines.
 If your administrator has configured pre-defined labels, then you are shown those labels in the Add Label dropdown list.
-For more information about adding labels, see [Use labels](web-editor-use-label.md#).
+For more information about adding labels,view [Use labels](web-editor-use-label.md#).

     >[!NOTE]
     >